Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/overview.md

 To fully understand the extension points it is a good idea to first read through the
 [Platform Architecture]({% link content-services/latest/develop/software-architecture.md %}#platformarch) section.

+Also, you should get familiar with the [Alfresco SDK]({% link content-services/latest/develop/sdk.md %}) as it is the recommended way of developing platform extensions.

 The following table lists platform extension points, also referred to as Repository extension points, and links to relevant documentation: